 Oly lives off Iffley Road with his wife and kids and usually works at Littlemore Mental Health Centre.
 He wants to be able to ride safely with his family around Oxford and thinks this is surely not too much to ask.
 Oly is interested in communications and social media, and deputises for the Chair when required.

-Ruth has been on the Committee since 2008, and undertook the role of events co-ordinator for ten years, before more recently taking on the role of Treasurer.
-Prior to retirement, Ruth managed clinic trials at the Nuffield Department of Population Health, University of Oxford.
+Ruth has been on the Committee since 2009, and undertook the role of events co-ordinator for ten years, before more recently taking on the role of Treasurer.
+Prior to retirement, Ruth managed clinical trials at the Nuffield Department of Population Health, University of Oxford.
 When not out and about on her bike, Ruth can be spotted walking, or kayaking along the river.

 Steve has been riding bikes for leisure, sport, commuting and urban transport since childhood and was an early adopter of an electric assisted bike – of which he is a keen advocate.
 Steve helps run Wheels for All, a local project providing inclusive cycling facilities in Oxford.